LEEYJ1021/structural-signal-irrelevance/README.md

 structure.
-A further, later-added post-hoc extension (M1–M3, §16) then asks whether that disparity can be reduced algorithmically: a pre-registered gate found no detectable effect for two candidate strategies on two representative models; a disclosed exploratory scan across a much wider space flagged candidates that did not survive an independent winner's-curse check for two of the models tested; and a separate, independent, pre-specified-model-class re-test found that the Size-blind strategy's mitigation benefit scales with predictive-model flexibility, with only a kernel-based specification (SVR-RBF) closing all three tracked gaps simultaneously.
+A further, later-added post-hoc extension (M1–M3, §16) then asks whether that disparity can be reduced algorithmically: a pre-registered gate found no detectable effect for two candidate strategies on two representative models; a disclosed exploratory scan across a much wider space flagged candidates that an independent check did not confirm for two of the models tested; and a separate, independent, pre-specified-model-class re-test found that the Size-blind strategy's mitigation benefit scales with predictive-model flexibility, with only a kernel-based specification (SVR-RBF) closing all three tracked gaps simultaneously.
 None of this changes the H1/H2/RQ2a–c